Australian Housing Market Trends for 2020

-A Complex but Positive Outlook Emerges for 2020.
+A Complex but Positive Outlook Emerges.

 However, each is a complex area and the impacts have the potential to be mixed relative to local market conditions.
 We also need to add another big factor and that’s supply.
 While supply is always perhaps the most important factor, sentiment over the last six-months has been more volatile than usual however, post the Federal Election, volatility has been reduced and confidence has started to improve.